-Many thanks to the LandWeb funding partners, including West Fraser Timber Co., Alberta Newsprint Company, Alberta Pacific Forest Industries Inc., Mercer Peace River Pulp Ltd., Millar Western Forest Products Ltd., Tolko Industries Ltd., Canfor Company, Louisiana-Pacific Corporation, Mistik Management Ltd., Vanderwell Contractors Ltd, Ducks Unlimited Canada, the government of Alberta, the government of Saskatchewan, and the government of Northwest Territories.
-Thanks also to the Forest Resource Improvement Association of Alberta (FRIAA) for their generous support.
+Many thanks to the LandWeb funding partners, including West Fraser Timber Co., Alberta Newsprint Company, Alberta Pacific Forest Industries Inc., Mercer Peace River Pulp Ltd., Millar Western Forest Products Ltd., Tolko Industries Ltd., Canfor Company, Louisiana-Pacific Corporation, Mistik Management Ltd., Vanderwell Contractors Ltd, Ducks Unlimited Canada, the government of Alberta, the government of Saskatchewan, and the government of the NWT.
+Thanks also to the Forest Resource Improvement Association of Alberta (FRIAA), for their generous support.

-We would like to thank Ian Eddy, Tati Micheletti, Ceres Barros, and Yong Luo for useful modelling and SpaDES discussions, help describing and documenting each of the SpaDES modules, as well as their code contributions to the R packages and SpaDES modules used in this project.
+We would like to thank Ian Eddy, Tati Micheletti, Ceres Barros, and Yong Luo for useful modelling and SpaDES discussions, help describing and documenting each of the SpaDES modules, as well as their code contributions to the R packages and SpaDES modules used in this project, and John Wilmshurst for editing and graphics support.